lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

   CertProfileValue ::= SEQUENCE SIZE (1..MAX) OF UTF8String
 ~~~~

-When used in a p10cr message, the sequence MUST NOT contain multiple certificate profile names.
-When used in an ir/cr/kur/genm message, the sequence MUST NOT contain more certificate profile names
-than the number of CertReqMsg or InfoTypeAndValue elements contained in the message body.
+When used in a p10cr message, the CertProfileValue sequence MUST NOT contain multiple certificate profile names.
+When used in an ir/cr/kur/genm message, the CertProfileValue sequence MUST NOT contain more certificate profile names than the number of CertReqMsg or GenMsgContent InfoTypeAndValue elements contained in the message body.

-The certificate profile names in the sequence relate to the CertReqMsg or InfoTypeAndValue elements in the given order.
-An empty string has the same meaning as if no element is present at the given sequence position;
-no certificate profile name being associated with the respective CertReqMsg or InfoTypeAndValue element.
+The certificate profile names in the CertProfileValue sequence relate to the CertReqMsg or GenMsgContent InfoTypeAndValue elements in the given order.
+An empty string means no certificate profile name is associated with the respective CertReqMsg or GenMsgContent InfoTypeAndValue element.
+If the CertProfileValue sequence contains less certificate profile entries than CertReqMsg or GenMsgContent InfoTypeAndValue elements, the remaining CertReqMsg or GenMsgContent InfoTypeAndValue elements have no profile name associated with them.

 ### PKI Message Body
 {: id="sect-5.1.2"}